 Creature comforts

-At Krka you will either be staying in dormitories or in shaded tents with shared western style bathrooms and toilets.
-There is some limited phone signal in Krka (but not reliable for a data connection).
+At Krka you will be staying in dormitories with shared western style bathrooms and toilets.
+There is also some limited phone signal in Krka (but not reliable for a data connection).